 - Information and data assets will be accountably disposed of, using existing policies and processes, and documenting the decisions and outcomes as required.

-The major risks for the Archives' information and data assets are:
+The major risks for NAA information and data assets are:

 - the unauthorised destruction of information and data (deliberately or inadvertently)

 - failure to identify, secure, protect, manage, transfer, store and preserve information and data of archival value